layrjs/layr/docs/introduction/web-app.md

 The `MessageList()` view is in charge of loading some messages from the backend and rendering them.

 We use the [`useAsyncCall()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-call-react-hook) hook to track the loading of the messages.
-When the messages are being loaded, we returns `null`, and if the loading fails we renders an error message.
-Otherwise, we we render the loaded messages using their `Viewer()` view.
+When the messages are being loaded, we return `null`, and if the loading fails we render an error message.
+Otherwise, we render the loaded messages using their `Viewer()` view.

 ###### `MessageCreator()` View

+The `MessageCreator()` view allows the user to create a new message and save it into the backend.

 The `createdMessage` variable is initialized using the [`useRecomputableMemo()`](https://liaison.dev/docs/v1/reference/react-integration#use-recomputable-memo-react-hook) hook, which plays the same role as the React [useMemo()](https://reactjs.org/docs/hooks-reference.html#usememo) hook, but in addition to a memoized value, we get a function that we can call anytime to recompute the memoized value.